hernaldog/angband/README.md

 Enjoy!

--- The Angband Dev Team
+-- The Angband Dev Teamtest